 VADIS TURNER Representation (2) Website CV

-Nashville, TN | Painting, Mixed Media
+Nashville, TN | Painting, Sculpture, Mixed Media

 Vadis Turner was born in 1977 in Nashville, Tennessee.
 She received a BFA and MFA from Boston University and has exhibited her work internationally.
 Her first solo museum exhibition was at the Frist Center for the Visual Arts in 2017.
-Selected exhibitions include the Brooklyn Museum, New York; National Gallery, Prague and Andy Warhol Museum, Pittsburgh, PA.
-Her work is in the permanent collections of the Brooklyn Museum of Art, 21C Museum, Tennessee State Museum, Kentucky Arts and Crafts Museum and the Egon Schiele Art Centrum.
+Turner was awarded the Joan Mitchell Painters and Sculptors Grant in 2016.
+Selected group exhibitions include the Brooklyn Museum, New York; National Gallery, Prague and Andy Warhol Museum, Pittsburgh, PA.
+Her work is in the permanent collections of the Brooklyn Museum of Art, 21C Museum, Hunter Museum of American Art, Tennessee State Museum, Kentucky Arts and Crafts Museum and the Egon Schiele Art Centrum.
 Selected press features include The New York Times, Wallpaper Magazine, Burnaway, Elle Magazine, Vanityfair.com, Observer, Artnet.com and White Hot Magazine.